reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/PowerAutomate_SavingApprovalDetailsToSharePoint.md

 ---
-title: "Saving approval details back to SharePoint library"
+title: "Updating Approval Details in SharePoint Library"
 date: 2023-09-14T07:17:21+01:00
 draft: true
 ---

-# Saving approval details back to SharePoint library
+# Updating Approval Details in SharePoint Library

-There are two options that can be used to update File properties in Power Automate
+In Power Automate, there are two methods for updating file properties:

-1. Send HTTP request to SharePoint
+Send HTTP Request to SharePoint
-2. Update file properties
+Update File Properties

-The "Update file properties" might be enough in most circumtances, I have used the "Send HTTP request to SharePoint" under the following circumstances
+While the latter suffices for most cases, I opted for the "Send HTTP Request to SharePoint" in specific scenarios:

-- Not to trigger a new file version to be created upon update
+To avoid triggering a new file version upon update.
-- Update some system columns e.g. author or modified date
+When modifying system columns such as author or modified date.
-- Update image column
+When updating an image column.

-I had the requirement upon approval to update file properties with the approval outcome, approval comments, approval date and approver without creating a new version and had to rely on the "Send HTTP request to SharePoint" action.
+Upon approval, I needed to update file properties with the approval outcome, comments, date, and approver without generating a new version.
+This necessitated the use of the "Send HTTP Request to SharePoint" action.

-After several iterations going through different options, the fields were updated
+After several iterations, the fields were successfully updated:

 ![Approval Step](../images/PowerAutomate_SavingApprovalDetailsToSharePoint/AllFieldsUpdatedCorrectly.png)

-In my scenerio, I am using the "First to respond" approval type.
+In my scenario, I employed the "First to Respond" approval type:

 ![Approval Step](../images/PowerAutomate_SavingApprovalDetailsToSharePoint/ApprovalStep.png)

-Capturing details from approval steps after the approval steps are complete
+## Capturing Details from Completed Approval Steps
 ### Approver

-Initially I was using the syntax i:0#.f|membership|outputs('Get_user_profile_(V2)')?['body/mail']
+Initially, I used the syntax i:0#.f|membership|outputs('Get_user_profile_(V2)')?['body/mail'].

-The flow succeeded that the step did not throw any exception
+The flow succeeded, but the step did not throw any exceptions:

 ![Person Field ](../images/PowerAutomate_SavingApprovalDetailsToSharePoint/WrongPersonFormat.png)